metatronslove/abjad/REFERENCES.md

 * Wikipedia Turkish - Arabic - English encyclopedic references
 * Havas İlminin Derinlikleri - Facebook Group

-My Code Simply Refers To These Sources Worked On Them Between 2017 - 2023
+***My Code Simply Refers To These Sources Worked On Them Between 2017 - 2023***
-***

-Other than codes I have published on github; I have notes taken in pdf files and some other things which could be found at Google Drive or Dosya.Org:
+Other than codes I have published on github; I have notes taken in pdf files and some other things which could be found at Google Drive:

     https://drive.google.com/drive/folders/1O9FdxTU5YXS-My3eHtqc8a3XjqZLuSSF